fpereiro/proof/notes.md

    - pe is called by pe2 and c1.
    - pe1 is for internal use of pe only.

-pe (taken as a whole together with pe1 and f) goes to the leftmost of the tape, then starts going right until finding either @ (this is interesting - it probably means that it will be always going right, since the @ can only be at the left of the tape!) or two blanks in a row.
+pe (taken as a whole together with pe1 and f)
+   1) go to the leftmost of the tape
+   2) go right until finding either @ (this is interesting - it probably means that it will be always going right, since the @ can only be at the left of the tape!) or two blanks in a row.
 This means that the function will look for two blanks in a row.
-When finding them, it will advance one more position and start going right in twos.
-When finding a blank (which could be immediately), it will print the 2arg and -> 1arg.
+   3) when it finds two blanks in a row, it advances one more position and starts going right in twos.
+   4) when finding a blank (which could be immediately), it will print the 2arg and -> 1arg.

-pe2 (taken as a whole together with pe1) goes to the leftmost of the tape, then goes right until finding two blanks in a row.
-Then it will advance one more position and start going right in twos.
-When finding a blank (which could be immediately), it will print 2arg.
-Then it will repeat the whole thing until it finds two blanks again - then it'll advance one more position and print 3arg and -> 1arg.
+pe2 (taken as a whole together with pe1)
+   1) go to the leftmost of the tape
+   2) go right until finding two blanks in a row
+   3) when it finds two blanks in a row, it advances one more position and starts going right in twos.
+   4) when finding a blank (which could be immediately), it will print 2arg.
+   5) then it will repeat the whole thing until it finds two blanks again - then it'll advance one more position and print 3arg and -> 1arg.

 ## f' (find left)